kalxas/rasdaman/doc/main/04_ql-guide.rst

    ``oql_execute()`` to forward query strings to the rasdaman server and get back the results.

-RasLib are not the subject of this document.
-Please refer to the *C++ Developer's Guide* or *Java Developer's Guide* of the rasdaman documentation set for further information.
+Developing applications using the client API is the subject of this document.
+Please refer to the :ref:`cpp-dev-guide` or :ref:`java-dev-guide` of the rasdaman documentation set for further information.

 rasql and Standard SQL
 ======================